 - 1. Secure any loose protruding body parts of the disabled vehicle. - 2.
 Secure any heavy loose items in the interior. - 3.
-Turn off all LP gas appliances and LP gas tank valve. - 4 Do not allow any person to ride in the towed vehicle.
+Turn off all LP gas appliances and shut off the LP gas tank valve. - 4 Do not allow any person to ride in the towed vehicle.